 AGRIS is the international information system for the agricultural sciences and technology.
 It was created by the Food and Agriculture Organization of the United Nations (FAO) in 1974, to facilitate information exchange and to bring together world literature dealing with all aspects of agriculture.

 This database is the an authoritative source for information about doctoral dissertations and master's theses.
 The database represents the work of authors from over 1,000 graduate schools and universities.
 Full text is available from 1997 to the present.
 It also contains a significant amount of new international dissertations and theses both in citations and in full text.
+It offers access to more than 90 percent of the doctoral dissertations accepted each year in North America.
+The database also covers thousands of dissertations and theses from around the globe.
+Time Span: 1861 to present.

 Materials Science & Engineering Database covers topics such as metals, polymers, ceramics, composites, and biomaterials and deals with areas such as corrosion, molding and casting, treatment, recycling, testing, finishing, welding, and forming.
 In addition to scholarly publications, this resource includes patents, conference proceedings, government reports, and more.